mrkishi/veonim/docs/readme.md

 # docs

-this is documentation. nobody ready documentation tho. this is so sad. can we get 50 likes?
+this is documentation. nobody reads documentation tho. this is so sad can we get 50 likes?

 ## quick start copypasta config